rchivist/deepdive/C/Lesson_3.md

 ```

 Seems complicated?
 Let's break it down.
-It means that if `x > 10`, add `12` to `y`, otherwise add `23`.
+It means that if `x > 10`, add `12` to `y`, otherwise add `23` to `y`.

 ```c
 int x = 2;
 printf("The number %d is %s.\n", x, x % 2 == 0 ? "even" : "odd");
 ```

-Try to guess what the output will be before running it but before that what the heck is %d and %s?? we earlier saw %f too.
+Try to guess what the output will be before running it, but before that what the heck is %d and %s?? we earlier saw %f too.
 So what is it?

 ## Format Specifiers